riscv-boom/riscv-boom/docs/sections/execution-stages.rst

 An Execution Unit provides a bit-vector of the functional units it has available to the issue scheduler.
-The issue scheduler will only schedule micro-ops that the Execution Unit supports.
+The issue scheduler will only schedule Micro-Ops that the Execution Unit supports.
 For functional units that may not always be ready (e.g., an un-pipelined divider), the appropriate bit in the bit-vector will be disabled (See :numref:`dual-issue-pipeline`).